About Us | Staff

 Henry has worked for the Trust since 1990.
 After studying for a PhD in the ecology and conservation biology of lesser horseshoe bats, he set up the Trust’s first bat reserves for this species.
 This was followed by further projects on rare tree bats.
 His role is to have an overview of the Trust’s conservation and research projects and to develop and oversee the Trust’s conservation policy.
 Henry has a long-term interest in bats but enjoys working on all mammals.
 He is a keen amateur photographer and a trustee of BatLife Europe.
 Office: Presteigne, Wales.

 Hilary has worked part-time for the Trust since 2000.
 She leads on media relations and the editing and production of Trust publications.
 Hilary has a background in conservation education and is a qualified teacher.
 After a number of years in mainstream teaching, she became Head of Education for a Wildlife Trust.
 This was followed with the setting up of a successful Environmental Education Consultancy.
-She currently teaches in the UK independent sector alongside her role with the Trust.
 Office: Herefordshire, England.